-This Agreement shall not diminish in any way the rights of program participants to:
+This Agreement shall not diminish in any way the rights of Program Participants to:

-- 1) select, hire, direct, train, supervise, and terminate the employment of their Individual Providers: - 2) determine levels of service; - 3) determine the work schedule of Individual Providers in their employ; - 4) manage individual service budgets, within the limits established by the State's covered programs; - 5) determine Individual Provider wages in accordance with Article 9 of this Agreement; and, - 6) receive direct support services from Individual Providers not referred to them through a state registry.
+- 1) select a service model of their choice; - 2) select, hire, direct, train, supervise, and terminate the employment of their Individual Providers; - 3) determine levels of service; - 4) determine the work schedule of Individual Providers in their employ; - 5) manage individual service budgets, within the limits established by the State's covered programs; - 6) determine Individual Provider wages in accordance with Article 4 of this Agreement; and, - 7) receive direct support services from Individual Providers not referred to them through a state registry.

-No actions taken by the program participant, or participant's representative, with respect to this Article or any other participant rights shall be subject to the grievance and arbitration procedures provided for in this Agreement.
+No actions taken by the Program Participant, or Participant's Representative, with respect to this Article or any other participant rights shall be subject to the grievance and arbitration procedures provided for in this Agreement.

-This Agreement shall not be interpreted to require the State to release confidential personal information regarding any program participant to the Union, without the express written consent of a program participant, or participant's representative.
+This Agreement shall not be interpreted to require the State to release confidential personal information regarding any Program Participant to the Union, without the express written consent of a Program Participant, or Participant's Representative.

-Personal information includes, but is not limited to, program participants' names, addresses, telephone numbers, and email addresses.
+Personal information includes, but is not limited to, Program Participants' names, addresses, telephone numbers, and email addresses.

-The Union and State agree that standards of confidentiality of participant data should be followed in accordance with applicable state and federal law.
-Union representatives shall maintain confidentiality regarding program participants and shall not disclose personal information about a program participant obtained from any source unless the program participant, or participant's representative, has authorized the disclosure in writing or legal proceedings compel the disclosure.
+The Union and State agree that standards of confidentiality of Participant data should be followed in accordance with applicable state and federal law.
+Union representatives shall maintain confidentiality regarding Program Participants and shall not disclose personal information about a Program Participant obtained from any source unless the Program Participant, or Participant's Representative, has authorized the disclosure in writing or legal proceedings compel the disclosure.